matthewsides/RebootGames-Policies-And-Procedures/README.md

 • We are required to verify the identity of an individual requesting data under any of the rights listed above.
 Members of staff should not allow third parties to persuade them into disclosing Personal Data without proper authorisation.

+#### Risk Assessment

+The purpose of this policy and procedure (noted below) is to meet the requirements of the Management of Health and Safety at Work Regulations (1999) to carry out a suitable and sufficient risk assessment.

+Employers are required to identify and assess the health and safety risks to workers and any others who may be affected by their work or business, and to manage those risks by putting in place appropriate control measures to remove or reduce the risk of harm to an acceptable level.

 #### [7]  PROCEDURES